JackDezitter/SharkBait/README.md

 The player must survive increasingly difficult waves of enemies in the forms of sharks, whilst managing their health, ammo and oxygen levels.
 Health and Ammo can be collected through pick-ups scattered across the game environment and oxygen can be collected from bubbles emitted by coral or breaching the water's surface.

-This game was created entirely individually as part of my university coursework, scoring 84%.
+This game was created using a given OpenGL based game engine by my university, which I then modified and created all the game elements.
+This project was created as a final year module project scoring 84%.
 ### NPCs
 #### Hostile
 - Sharks